leg100/pug/README.md

 To use terragrunt, set `--program=terragrunt`.
 Ensure it is installed first.

+NOTE: only terragrunt versions v0.67 and later are supported.

 When `terragrunt` is specified as the program executable, Pug enables "terragrunt mode":

 * Modules are detected via the presence of a `terragrunt.hcl` file.
 (You may want to rename the top-level `terragrunt.hcl` file to something else otherwise it is mis-detected as a module).